Time for flexible storage with cloud-like pricing linked to your business needs

 Businesses often encounter two major capacity headaches.
 On the one hand, you can purchase additional headroom as insurance in case demand suddenly rises.
 But while this strategy limits your exposure to risk, it fails the all-important cost-efficiency test as capacity resources often sit idle and unused for long periods.

-Northdoor will help to map your requirements for the next three to five years, and deploy an IBM storage platform of your choice with sufficient capacity to handle those projections.
-However, you only need to commit to use a baseline level, which normally amounts to around 30 to 50% of the total capacity.
+Northdoor will help to map your requirements for the next three to five years and deploy an IBM storage platform of your choice with sufficient capacity to handle those projections.
+However, you only need to commit to using a baseline level, which normally amounts to around 30 to 50% of the total capacity.
 Beyond this threshold, you pay a per-TB usage fee.

 If your requirements decline and you don’t need the variable capacity, you only pay for the baseline amount.
 And you can adjust this threshold if you find you overcommitted at the start.
 Conversely, if workloads rise, extra capacity is instantly available: you don’t have to worry about deployment downtime.
 And at the end of the contract, the platform is yours—irrespective of how much of the variable capacity you have used.